Death is something we all have to face, yet it is still a taboo subject for most.

 Talking about the end of life in a friendly, non-judgemental atmosphere may be one way of alleviating fears and concerns, and of coming to terms with it.

-Jos Hadfield has joined the Death Café movement, and hosts the End of the Road Café, at Roselidden Farm near Helston.
+Jos Hadfield joined the Death Café movement in June 2015, and hosts the End of the Road Café, at Roselidden Farm near Helston.

-£4.00 will cover the cost of a coffee/tea and cake.
+A suggested contribution £4.00 helps to cover the cost of coffee/tea and cake.

 Numbers are limited so it is important to check first that there is space.
 It is hoped that the convivial environment will foster a sense of sharing thoughts and concerns about this inevitable time of our life!!